johnkerl/miller/docs/src/manpage.md

    1msubstr10m
         (class=string #args=3) substr1(s,m,n) gives substring of s from 1-up position m to n inclusive.
 Negative indices -len .. -1 alias to 1 .. len.
 See also substr and substr0.

+   1msum0m
+        (class=stats #args=1) Returns the sum of values in an array or map.
+Returns error for non-array/non-map types.
+       Example:
+       sum([1,2,3,4,5]) is 15

+   1msum20m
+        (class=stats #args=1) Returns the sum of squares of values in an array or map.
+Returns error for non-array/non-map types.
+       Example:
+       sum2([1,2,3,4,5]) is 55

+   1msum30m
+        (class=stats #args=1) Returns the sum of cubes of values in an array or map.
+Returns error for non-array/non-map types.
+       Example:
+       sum3([1,2,3,4,5]) is 225

+   1msum40m
+        (class=stats #args=1) Returns the sum of fourth powers of values in an array or map.
+Returns error for non-array/non-map types.
+       Example:
+       sum4([1,2,3,4,5]) is 979

    1msysntime0m
         (class=time #args=0) Returns the system time in 64-bit nanoseconds since the epoch.